PWalsh14/noise_classifier_ai/README.md

 ---

+🧠 Model Info

+This app is powered by a custom-built Convolutional Neural Network (CNN) trained on a subset of the ESC-50 dataset called ESC-10, which contains 10 classes of environmental sounds (e.g., speech, clapping, dog bark, etc.).

+🔍 Architecture
+A 2D CNN trained on Mel spectrograms (visual representations of sound) Input shape: 128x128x3 spectrogram images
+Layers: Conv2D → MaxPooling → Conv2D → MaxPooling → Dense → Output
+The model treats each sound as an image, learning patterns of pitch and intensity over time.

+🧠 Training Details
+Framework: TensorFlow/Keras
+Input: .wav audio → converted to Mel spectrograms
+Output: One of 10 sound classes
+Trained locally using GPU on ESC-10 subset
+📈 Performance
+The model performs well on clean recordings but may struggle with overlapping or noisy sounds Confidence scores are shown with predictions to reflect the model's certainty ⚠️ Limitations
+May misclassify unfamiliar or mixed sounds
+Only recognizes ESC-10 sound categories
+Limited generalization to real-world noisy environments

+---

 ## 📚 Based On

 This project is inspired by concepts from Chapter 12 of *Practical Deep Learning for Coders* by Jeremy Howard and Sylvain Gugger